Chelsea Manning, WikiLeaks source, chides journalists over Syria reporting: ‘Do your job’

 “We can stop the endless wars - we need to dismantle the sprawling military/police/intel state piece by piece as soon as possible.”

-Ms. Manning’s critique of journalists with respect to their reporting on Syria is noteworthy given her role in supplying media outlets with a trove of classified U.S. military documents obtained during her stint as an Army intelligence analyst, including hundreds of thousands of records detailing the American wars in Iraq and Afghanistan, as well as throngs of State Department diplomatic cables and previously unavailable aerial footage that showed a U.S. helicopter gunning down civilians and slaying two Reuters journalists, among other materials.
+Ms. Manning’s critique of journalists’ reporting on Syria is noteworthy given her role in supplying media outlets with classified U.S. military documents obtained during her stint as an Army intelligence analyst, including hundreds of thousands of records detailing the American wars in Iraq and Afghanistan, as well as throngs of State Department diplomatic cables and previously unavailable aerial footage that showed a U.S. helicopter gunning down civilians and slaying two Reuters journalists, among other materials.

 “I believed that if the general public, especially the American public, had access to the information … this could spark a domestic debate on the role of the military and our foreign policy in general,” she testified during her court-martial in 2013.

 Ms. Manning obtained the material while deployed in Iraq and supplied it to the WikiLeaks website for publication, and many of the documents were released in 2010 in tandem with agreements reached between WikiLeaks and outlets including The New York Times, The Guardian, and Der Spiegel.
-She was ultimately arrested, convicted and sentenced to 35 years in prison in connection with the leak, but was pardoned days before President Trump assumed office in early 2017 at the end of the Obama administration and is currently running in the 2018 Maryland Democratic Primary against incumbent Sen. Ben Cardin.
+She was ultimately arrested, convicted and sentenced to 35 years in prison in connection with the leak, but the bulk of her sentence was commuted days before President Trump assumed office in early 2017 at the end of the Obama administration and is currently running in the 2018 Maryland Democratic Primary against incumbent Sen. Ben Cardin.

 “Assad needs to be held accountable for his war crimes,” Mr. Cardin said earlier this week in response to the suspected chemical attack.
 “We say ‘never again,’ yet we continue to see heinous war crimes committed by President Assad against his own people in Syria.
 The international community must hold him accountable.”